 The Visual SQL Pipeline allows you to use SQLite functions and syntax to manipulate your data.
 Please refer to the list of core functions that can be used in the Pipeline to learn more about the different options available and how you can use them to transform your data in Chartio.

 One of these functions can be used to change a column’s data type.
-When we use a Custom formula in a Calculated Column or Edit Formula Action , we can use the
+When we use a Custom formula in a Formula Column or Apply Formula Action , we can use the

 cast function to change a column’s data type.